 This is a tough time for riding instructors, especially those for whom teaching is their major source of income.
 Trying to figure out what to do and what to believe can be difficult.
-The American Horse Council has a good resource page for horsemen.
 This Wall Street Journal article is a state by state guide to the restrictions.

 Take Care of You